Skip links

 Whether frequent access or close proximity to staff, 24-hour care, or maintaining a discreet, invisible presence or merely a comfortable distance is your ideal, the decision of whether to hire live-in or live-out staff is one that merits the time to weigh the advantages or disadvantages of each option.
 Whichever option you choose, finding the right people to fit your needs can be a time-consuming quest which a staffing agency can help conduct and expedite.

-When looking at the live-in option from a prospective employee’s vantage point, it might be a very attractive option for them to consider exchanging their services for a place to stay, as sky-rocketing housing prices and rents are making it difficult to recruit and retain talented staff, with younger people, in particular, being priced out.
-From your point-of-view, it might make more sense on either a financial, logistical, or lifestyle sense to employ people who maintain their own residence or sleeping accommodation and keep a fixed, regular schedule for on-site working hours.
-If you can find people who are able to meet your staffing needs and can be available and on-time for your particular schedule and location, then a live-out option may be the best choice.
+From your point of view, it might make more sense on either a financial, logistical, or lifestyle sense to employ people who maintain their own residence or sleeping accommodation and keep a fixed, regular schedule for on-site working hours.
+If you can find people who are able to meet your staffing needs and can be available and on time for your particular schedule and location, then a live-out option may be the best choice.

-In most cases, live-in jobs are offering a lifestyle to people who are willing and able to consider jumping at the opportunity.
+In most cases, live in jobs are offering a lifestyle to people who are willing and able to consider jumping at the opportunity.
 Whether working in a lodge, on an estate or for an international school, the hours aren’t standard and can change from one day to the next.
 This is why a lot of employers offer the option of a live-in position.

 Historical Context

-In the 1890s, in remote locations such as railroad construction sites, lumber camps, coal mines, and huge country estates, jobs often existed far from established towns.
-As a pragmatic solution, the employer sometimes developed a company town, where an individual company owned all the buildings and businesses.
-William Randolph Hearst’s famous castle, La Cuesta Encantada, (Enchanted Hill) was constructed a full five dusty, hot and rocky uphill 1920’s-era miles from the central California coastal port town of San Simeon.
+William Randolph Hearst’s famous castle, La Cuesta Encantada, (Enchanted Hill) was constructed a full five dusty, hot and rocky uphill 1920s-era miles from the central California coastal port town of San Simeon.
 In order to attract the finest craftsmen for the many decades of construction on the castle, (it was never really finished due to Hearst’s perfectionism) Hearst provided barracks on the grounds for the artisans and household staff were housed in a separate wing of the main building.

 Victorian businessmen such as George Cadbury created “model villages” and estates for their employees that remain thriving communities today.
 Bournville, a model village in Birmingham established by George Cadbury during the 1890s, was originally created to house chocolate factory workers and then gradually transitioned to be a self-governed community.
-In the nineteenth century, when organised labor first compelled factory owners to limit workday to 10 and later 8 hours, a standard 40-hour workweek, management was surprised to discover that output actually increased and that expensive mistakes and accidents decreased.

 An experiment that Harvard Business School’s Leslie Perlow and Jessica Porter repeated over a century later with knowledge workers proves that this statistic still holds true today.